wuseal/JsonToKotlinClass/README.md

 * Add property keyword config setting like ('var' or 'val'),the default keyword changed to 'val'.

 ### How to use
-* Search 'JsonToKotlin' in Intellij Idea Plugin Repositroy Or AndroidStudio Repository And Install it.
+* Search 'JsonToKotlin' in Intellij Idea Plugin Repositroy Or AndroidStudio Plugin Repository And Install it.
 * Restart your Develop tools
 * Press short key ALT + K And Then you will know how to use